EMV/CHIP CARD FOR CONSUMERS: FAQS

 We take card security very seriously and have sophisticated fraud detection services in place:

 - 24/7 Fraud Monitoring - We always monitor your accounts for suspicious activity and attempt to contact you when we see something out of the ordinary.
-To ensure the best possible service, you should maintain accurate contact information with the bank and take advantage of our other fraud fighting tools like Mobile Card Fraud Alerts and Purchase Alerts.
+To ensure the best possible service, you should maintain accurate contact information with the bank and take advantage of our other fraud fighting tools like Mobile Card Fraud Alerts and Card Alerts.

 - Mobile Card Fraud Alerts – You can receive near real-time alerts of potentially fraudulent card activity on your mobile device or by email.
 Enrollment is available through Online Banking.[cite::66::cite]